These Top 10 Thanksgiving recipes are tried-and-true favorites of both my family and my readers. Let’s get down to some menu planning!

-There’s nothing worse than attempting a new recipe only to have it completely bomb, particularly when you’re trying to impress the relatives at Thanksgiving.
+There’s nothing worse than attempting a new recipe only to have it fail miserably, particularly when you’re trying to impress the relatives at Thanksgiving.
 Money down the drain, prep time you’ll never get back and stares of derision from Aunt Maude.

 I’m here to help you save your culinary reputation and alleviate a little holiday stress by sharing my favorite fool-proof Thanksgiving recipes.